gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## PMTU Considerations {#pmtu}

-The addition of the DTLS chunk to SCTP reduces the room for payload, due to the size of the DTLS chunk header and plain text expansion due to ciphering algorithm and any authentication tag.
+The addition of the DTLS chunk to SCTP reduces the room for payload, due to the size of the DTLS chunk header, padding, and authentication tag.
 Thus, the SCTP layer creating the plain text payload needs to know about the overhead to adjust its target payload size appropriately.